 (b) render all possible assistance; and

-c) upon request, give in writing to anyone sustaining loss or injury or to any police officer or to any witness his or her name, address, driver’s licence number and jurisdiction of issuance, motor vehicle liability insurance policy insurer and policy number, name and address of the registered owner of the vehicle and the vehicle permit number.
+c) upon request, give in writing to anyone sustaining loss or injury or to any police officer or to any witness his or her name, address, driver’s license number and jurisdiction of issuance, motor vehicle liability insurance policy insurer and policy number, name and address of the registered owner of the vehicle and the vehicle permit number.
 R.S.O.
 1990, c.
 H.8, s.
 200 (1); 1997, c.
 12, s.
 16.

-(2) Every person who contravenes this section is guilty of an offence and on conviction is liable to a fine of not less than $400 and not more than $2,000 or to imprisonment for a term of not more than six months, or to both, and in addition the person’s licence or permit may be suspended for a period of not more than two years.
+(2) Every person who contravenes this section is guilty of an offence and on conviction is liable to a fine of not less than $400 and not more than $2,000 or to imprisonment for a term of not more than six months, or to both, and in addition the person’s license or permit may be suspended for a period of not more than two years.

-The penalty section for both offences contain identical fines of $400 to $2,000 (plus the 25% victim fine surcharge), up to two years of licence suspension, and up to 6 months imprisonment.
+The penalty section for both offences contain identical fines of $400 to $2,000 (plus the 25% victim fine surcharge), up to two years of license suspension, and up to 6 months imprisonment.
 Generally the insurance repercussions for a conviction of either offence, let alone both, would result in no longer being able to remain under a standard insurance coverage policy.

 Given the severity of the offences and their related penalties, I would recommend contacting my office as soon as possible.
 You’re going to have a first appearance court date on the summons and we will have some groundwork to do in advance of that hearing.
 Your description of the events involved in the collision are fairly minimal.
 I’m going to have some very specific questions for you, but in the meanwhile you can collect together your thoughts and type out as detailed of a statement as possible for me to review with you.